-- Multiple cysts that typically develop bilaterally
+- Often multiple cysts that typically develop bilaterally

 - Result from exaggerated stimulation of the theca interna cells of the ovarian follicles due to excessive amounts of circulating gonadotropins such as β-hCG

-- Strongly associated with and multiple gestations
+- Strongly associated with multiple gestations and

 - Usually resolve once β-hCG levels have normalized

-- Most often asymptomatic unless complications occur
+- Usually asymptomatic unless complications occur

 - In most patients with functional cysts, watchful waiting is recommended, as cysts often regress spontaneously.